GeertVG/geertvg.github.io/books/programmable_logic_controllers/chapter3/GRAFCET.md

 ## GRAFCET programming in LAD/FBD using INT

-The GRAFCET is programmed in the LAD of FBD programming language in a function block (%FB).
+The GRAFCET is programmed in the LAD or FBD programming language in a function block (%FB).
 This allows the use of STATIC parameters that can retain their status even when the power is cut-off  (RETAIN).

 The conversion of a GRAFCET design to software code is demonstrated by means of example 2.
 For Beckhoff English tag mnemonics are used, for Siemens Dutch tag mnemonics are used.